-Forty million Americans suffer from chronic sleep disorders, and 20 million more have trouble sleeping occasionally.
-One in three Americans are so tired during the day that it interferes with activities such as work and driving.
+Forty million Americans have chronic sleep disorders, and 20 million more have trouble sleeping occasionally.
+One in three Americans is so tired during the day that it interferes with activities such as work and driving.
 If left undiagnosed and untreated, sleep disorders can lead to hypertension and other serious medical conditions.

 A trained polysomnographer will monitor your heart rate, oxygen levels, breathing patterns and the number of times you wake up during the night.
 After scoring your sleep study, the technician will forward the results to the center's medical director for diagnosis.

 Sleep studies are done on an outpatient basis, so you will not be admitted to the hospital.
 A sleep study is a medical test performed while you sleep at night in a very comfortable private room.
 This test is used to evaluate and diagnose a sleep disorder.
 Sleep studies are safe and noninvasive procedures that provide valuable information to your physician.

 Because we want to provide you with an accurate diagnosis and allow you to begin receiving treatment as quickly as possible, service features of the ACMC Sleep Disorders Center include: